The best places in Perth to take Out Of Towners

 Breakfast at Satchmo

 After that hike, you deserve a quality breakfast.
 Stop in at Satchmo for a bagel and a batch brew, and browse through the vintage records while you’re there.
-If it’s a Sunday, chances are they have market stalls running out the front where you can pick up some quality vintage clothing.
+If it’s a Sunday, chances are they’ll have jazz out the front to keep the vibes high while you wait for a table!

 410 Fitzgerald Street, North Perth